CarineRey/caars/README.md

-# CAARS
+# CAARS: Comparative Assembly and Annotation of RNA-Seq data

-A method to introduce RNA-seq data in existing multi-species multi asequences alignments and reconstruct reliable phylogenies
+A method to introduce RNA-seq data in existing multi-species multiple sequence alignments and reconstruct reliable phylogenies.

-[ In development ]

-Any question or suggestion on the program can be addressed to: carine.rey@ens-lyon.fr
+Any question or suggestion on the program can be addressed to: carine.rey@ens-lyon.org

 For more information gto to the wiki page [https://github.com/CarineRey/caars/wiki](https://github.com/CarineRey/caars/wiki)